Israel/Palestine in World Religions: Whose Promised Land?

 Franck Salameh is Professor of Near Eastern Studies at Boston College.
 Salameh's areas of specialization focus on Minorities in the Middle East, Contemporary Near Eastern History, History of Ideas and Political Thought and the Cultural, Linguistic, and Intellectual Traditions of the States of the Levant.

-A limited amount of copies of Israel/Palestine in World Religions: Whose Promised Land? will be for sale at the Annual Conference as well as a book signing.
-You can order a copy in advance for the event here or here.
+A limited amount of copies of Israel/Palestine in World Religions: Whose Promised Land? is for sale via ASMEA.
+You can order a copy in advance for the event HERE.